 The project's water supply would be provided by groundwater from two private wells owned by the project proponent.
-An existing well located in the southeast corner of the project site would be used for construction needs.
-The second well, located in the northern portion of the project site, would be used for operation and maintenance purposes.
+An existing well located in the southeast corner of the parcel immediately below the project site would be used for construction needs.
+The second well, located in the south-central portion of the project site, would be used for operation and maintenance purposes.
 Water demand projections in the project area generally account for solar energy developments, such as the project.
 Further, water supply availability projections generally indicate that sufficient water supplies are available to meet projected water demands for the project.